 It's a big task.

 Society celebrates great people by putting them on a pedestal.
-We see statues of these great people, immortalised in bronze and larger than life, placed on great stone plinths so we can look up at them.
-These statues are celebrated historical figures placed with pride in our towns and cities as role models, to encourage us to continue in their footsteps and, to paraphrase Isaac Newton, to stand on the shoulders of their greatness.
+We see statues of these great people.
+Immortalised in bronze and larger than life, placed on great stone plinths so we can look up at them.
+These statues are celebrated historical figures placed with pride in our towns and cities as role models.
+To encourage us to continue in their footsteps.
+To paraphrase Isaac Newton, to stand on the shoulders of their greatness.

 But.
 There is a big But.
 These role models from history are perfect if you are born the same as the, at the time, ruling patriarchy.
 In the West, as a white man, you have more statues than you can shake a stick at.
 History is, after all, His Story.